urosevic/youtube-channel/readme.txt

 1. With your FTP program (eg. FileZilla) upload content of unzipped `youtube-channel` directory to the `wp-content/plugins/` directory on the server.
 1. Activate the plugin on the **Plugins / Installed Plugins** page in WordPress
-1. Enter **YouTube Data API Key** on **Settings / YouTube Channel** page.
+1. Enter **YouTube Data API Key** on **Settings / My YouTube Channel** page.
-1. Add **YouTube Channel** widget to the sidebar
+1. Add **My YouTube Channel** widget to the sidebar
 1. Set **Channel ID** in plugin settings, widget or shortcode

 If you have to upgrade manually, repeat the installation steps and re-enable the plugin.

 = YouTube Data API Key =
-To make YouTube Channel work you have to generate [YouTube Data API Key v3](https://developers.google.com/youtube/v3/getting-started) and insert it to General plugin settings.
+To make My YouTube Channel work you have to generate [YouTube Data API Key v3](https://developers.google.com/youtube/v3/getting-started) and insert it to General plugin settings.

 Learn more about [Obtaining authorization credentials](https://developers.google.com/youtube/registering_an_application) and for detailed instructions on how to generate your own API Key follow instructions below.